eliudgachunji/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly lists files with digits only 7-movethatfile moves file into directory 9-firstdirdeletion deletes directory
-12-file_type displayes the file type10-back goes back to previous directory 11-lists lists all files in the directories
+12-file_type displayes the file type
+10-back goes back to previous directory
+11-lists lists all files in the directoris 13-symbolic_link creates a symbolic link
-[master fd78eb1] Lists files in multiple directories
- 3 files changed, 6 insertions(+)
- create mode 100755 0x00-shell_basics/11-lists
- create mode 100755 0x00-shell_basics/11-lists~
-Displays the type of file